LEEYJ1021/onboarding-conflation-bias/README.md

 **A structural treatment-misclassification problem in observational platform panels, and a diagnostic protocol to detect and correct it.**

-> This repository contains the full, already-executed analysis pipeline — data-integrity verification, treatment-timing reconstruction, the discovery and formalization of *Onboarding Conflation Bias*, Monte Carlo validation, cross-type generalization, and two downstream demonstration analyses (Track 1 / Track 2) — together with every figure, table, and script that produced them.
+> This repository contains the full, already-executed analysis pipeline — data-integrity verification, treatment-timing reconstruction, the discovery and formalization of *Onboarding Conflation Bias*, Monte Carlo validation, cross-type generalization, two downstream demonstration analyses (Track 1 / Track 2), and a robustness appendix quantifying classification and confounding uncertainty — together with every figure, table, and script that produced them.

 ---